Digital records

 Introducing electronic social care records

-Every care provider registered with health and social care regulator, the Care Quality Commission (CQC), is being encouraged to improve the quality of its care by going digital – and funding is available to make it happen in BLMK.
+Every care provider registered with the health and social care regulator, the Care Quality Commission (CQC), is being encouraged to improve the quality of its care by going digital.
+Funding has been available to make this happen in BLMK.

 Changing from paper records to a digital social care record (DSCR) in care organisations can have a huge effect on the safety of care, as well as how well care works for those receiving it.
 It can also save care organisations time and money.